XavierAruba/XavierAruba/README.md

 - 👋 Hi, I’m @XavierAruba
 - 👀 I’m interested in building ERP's.
 - 🌱 I’m currently learning relational databases on freecodecamp.org
 - 💞️ I’m looking to collaborate on anything really.
-I've built ERP's using FileMaker for sign companies, outdoor advertising agencies and I'm currently working on a gym ERP.
+I've built ERP's using FileMaker for sign companies, outdoor advertising agencies and I'm currently working on one for my local gym.
 - 📫 How to reach me on here?

 <!---